luebbertevan/animal-shelter-management-platform/spec.md

 -   **Availability:** Simple boolean toggle (available/not available) for MVP.
 Might change to calendar with specific date ranges later for more granular scheduling.
 -   Assignment tracking: current and historical placements; surfacing open capacity.
 -   Quick filters/search (e.g., "experienced bottle feeders", "available next week").
--   **Foster account confirmation (Post-MVP):** Coordinators can generate confirmation codes/passwords for approved fosters.
-Codes are easily shareable via text/email.
-Fosters use code to create account (replaces open registration).
-Keeps application process in Petstablished while controlling platform access.
-For MVP, simple email/password signup is used.
-Confirmation code flow will be implemented after MVP to add access control.
+-   **Account confirmation (Phase 7):** Admin generates confirmation codes for both coordinators and fosters.
+Codes are linked to email addresses, organizations, and determine user role.
+Users must provide matching email and code to create account.
+This replaces open registration and ensures users are assigned to correct organizations.
+Codes are easily shareable via email.

 #### Communication Hub